nnolasco/tensorflow-browser-part-1/README.md

 This repository contains an example implementation of a simple object detection web application using TensorFlow.js and React.js.
 The app utilizes a pre-trained model to detect objects in images, and is designed to be easy to understand and extend.

-This code accompanies the Medium article I wrote at (https://medium.com/@normnolasco/simple-object-detection-using-tensorflow-in-react-part-1-2c62c7e97cb1)
+This code accompanies the Medium article I authored [Simple Object Detection Using TensorFlow in React — Part 1](https://medium.com/@normnolasco/simple-object-detection-using-tensorflow-in-react-part-1-2c62c7e97cb1)

 ## Table of Contents